Weather

 What to Do

 A trip to France would not be complete without a visit to the coast now that the weather is beach-perfect and the sea is finally warm enough for swimming, particularly in the South of France.
-If you’re in want of visiting the French Riviera, some less busy beach alternatives to the more frequented, glamorous counterparts are the small beaches of Plage Graviers and Plage des Salins around St. Tropez.
-There’s also Villefranche-sur-Mer next door to Nice, as well as the even quieter, Plage de Passable.
+If you want to visit the French Riviera, some less busy beach alternatives to the more frequented, glamorous counterparts are the small beaches of Plage Graviers and Plage des Salins around Saint-Tropez.
+There's also Villefranche-sur-Mer next door to Nice, as well as the even quieter Plage de Passable.

-There’s more to Provence than its beaches.
-If you’re an active hiker, consider heading inland to hike the Valley of Wonders in Mercantour National Park.
-It’s a great option that combines world-class hiking with fascinating archaeological history—over 40,000 petroglyphs from early man to be discovered—in the Southern Alps.
-And for a unique experience, head further north to Tignes for a little summer skiing or snowboarding on the Grande Motte glacier (the summer season runs from late June to early August).
-There’s also the Pyrenees to consider for an alternative hiking destination.
-Choose the Cirque du Gavarnie route for rewarding views of Europe’s largest waterfall at its center.
+There's more to Provence than its beaches.
+If you're an active hiker, consider heading inland to hike the Valley of Wonders in Mercantour National Park.
+It's a great option that combines world-class hiking with fascinating archaeological history—there are over 40,000 petroglyphs from early man to be discovered—in the Southern Alps.
+And for a unique experience, head farther north to Tignes for a bit of summer skiing or snowboarding on the Grande Motte glacier (the summer season runs from late June to early August).
+There's also the Pyrenees to consider for an alternative hiking destination.
+Choose the Cirque du Gavarnie route for rewarding views of Europe's largest waterfall at its center.

 Events in June

-D-Day Festival.
-From late May to mid-June, Normandy hosts a number of events including a parade and musical salute to veterans on June 6 (the anniversary of the D-Day landings and France’s liberation).
+D-Day Festival, Normandy.
+From late May to mid-June, Normandy hosts a number of events, including a parade and musical salute to veterans on June 6 (the anniversary of the D-Day landings and France's liberation).
 You can also expect fireworks, historical reenactments, concerts, and special tours.

-La Fête de la Musique (Music Festival).
-On the day of the summer solstice (June 21), you’ll find all genres of music celebrated throughout France.
+La Fête de la Musique (Music Festival), Nationwide (June 21).
+On the day of the summer solstice, you'll find all genres of music celebrated throughout France.
 Catch free performances: on the streets and in parks, in museums and concert halls, and in bars and restaurants.

-Southern Alps and the French Riviera: Hiking & Culture Tour – 4 Days.
-On this nature and culture tour, you'll experience the best of the Southern Alps and French Riviera, famous for their alpine scenery and Mediterranean coastal beauty.
+Southern Alps and the French Riviera: Hiking & Culture Tour - 4 Days.
+With warming weather, head to France's south to get out of doors, or inside them, for an active and cultural adventure.
 Over three days, you'll discover the historic city of Nice, the valleys of Mercantour National Park, ancient petroglyphs, and much more.

-Discover France: Paris, Normandy, Bordeaux, the Dordogne Region – 14 Days.
-You will be delighted by this trip in Paris, Normandy, Bordeaux and the Dordogne region.
+Discover France: Paris, Normandy, Bordeaux, the Dordogne Region - 14 Days.
+You'll be delighted by this trip in Paris, Normandy, Bordeaux, and the Dordogne region.
 This is a subtle mix of French history and culture, wine and flavors, and some bucolic landscapes such as the Atlantic coast and Dordogne perched villages.
-A great road trip adventure for the whole family!

 More Helpful Information